The Four Conditions To Increase Your Motivation

 We Got It All Backwards

-- Clear Objective.
-Clarity about our overall direction in life is a very powerful driving force.
-For example, there might be an assignment due in one of the classes and there is a million reasons to procrastinate and not to feel motivated.
-Therefore, let’s think about the bigger picture.
-I find one exercise especially helpful for that.
+To break this cycle, let’s think about the big picture instead.
+I find one simple exercise especially helpful for that.
 I call it ‘The Truth-Seeker’.
-Basically, a person asks themselves the same question, ‘Why am I doing this?’ many times, until they reach the most important reason.
+Basically, you ask yourself the same question, ‘Why am I doing this?’ many times, until you reach the deepest and most important reason.
 This reason reveals your true motivation.
 Example: I have an assignment due, but I don’t have any motivation to do it.

 - Round 1.
-Why am I doing this?
+Why am I doing this assignment?
 Because it is worth 10% of my grade in this class.

 - Round 2.
 Why am I taking this class?
-Because it is a part of my major.
+Because it’s a part of my major.

 - Round 3.
 Why am I getting a degree in this major?
 Because I want to have a career in this field.

 - Round 4.
 Why do I want a career in this field?
-Because I think I will enjoy a lifestyle of this profession, which includes a good salary.
+Because I think I will enjoy the lifestyle of this profession, which includes a good salary.

 - Round 5.
 Why do I want a good salary?
-Because I would like to support my parents who are working really hard.
+Because I would like to support my parents who are working really hard right now.

-Clear Objective: It is important to complete this assignment to be able to support my parents later in life.
+Clear Objective: It is important for me to complete this assignment to be able to support my parents later in life.

-- Defined Action Steps.
-Imagine a feeling of driving a car through the thick fog.
-At some point a question ‘where am I going?’ will come up accompanied by a feeling of pointlessness.
-It is a similar feeling that stops a person from taking action, if they are not sure that this step will actually take them closer to the destination.
+2. Defined Action Steps.
+Imagine a feeling of driving a car through thick fog in the morning.
+At some point, the question ‘Where am I going?’ will come up accompanied by a feeling of pointlessness.
+It is a similar feeling that stops a person from taking action if they are not sure that this step will actually take them closer to their desired destination.
 Motivation diminishes when the direction isn’t clear.
 Good news is the opposite holds true as well.
 As soon as the action steps are outlined, they replace the need for motivation.

-- Experience.
-Let’ imagine doing any task for the first time.
-For example, snowboarding or learning a programming language.
-The learner would naturally find someone they can observe and borrow experience from.
-It could be a snowboarding instructor or programming teacher.
-As the time goes by, the student begins to feel a combination of curiosity, confidence, and motivation about approaching the new skill.
-Similarly, if there are no books or videos, no teacher or peers, and no other sources to borrow experience from, the student would feel demotivated, lost and maybe even scared.
+Similarly, if there are no books or videos, no teacher or peers, and no other sources to borrow experience from, the student would feel demotivated, lost and maybe even scared or frustrated.
 Thus, personal or borrowed experience ignites motivation.
-Surrounding yourself with people who have already reached the goal you want to achieve is a common success strategy for building momentum.
+Surrounding yourself with people who have already reached the same goal you want to achieve is a common success strategy for building momentum.
 If they could do it, you can too.

-- External resources, such as information, money, or simply energy, can affect the way we feel about a task.
+4. External resources, such as information, money, or simply energy, can affect the way we feel about any task.
 For example, I may not feel motivated to study when I want to sleep and it is raining outside.
-To overcome this, I identify what I need and acquire the resources that will help me gain motivation and do my best to acquire them.
+To overcome this, I identify what resources I need to help me gain motivation and do my best to acquire them.

-- I feel motivated to study when I’m surrounded by studying people.
+- I feel motivated to study when I’m surrounded by other people who study.
 The resource here is surrounding myself with other people doing the same thing.
 To do that, I can go to the library or coffee shop.

 - I feel motivated to study when I don’t feel sleepy.
 The resource is getting enough sleep.

 - I feel motivated to study when the sun is bright.
-The resource is light.
+The resource is bright light.

 I Say “I’m Not Motivated”, But I Mean …